lschierer/RUT/packages/luke/20090404/president-obama-and-the-banks.md

 ---

-title: President Obama and the banks
+title: "President Obama and the banks"
 date: 2009-04-04 23:36:25
 tags:
   -  politics-law